Lynk Tools

 Click "๐Ÿ“ฆ Select Asset" to pick the placeholder currently in the schedule.
 You can search and filter the channel's asset list.

-โš ๏ธ One replacement per execution: Each execution replaces only the first occurrence of this asset in the current local day (00:00โ€“23:59 in your timezone).
+โš ๏ธ One replacement per execution: Each execution replaces only the next occurrence after the job run time.
 If the same placeholder appears at multiple times, create a separate job for each occurrence, scheduled a few minutes before each one.

 Target Asset Name